peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 **Returns:**

-* An arbitrary-precision binary floating-point number.
+* An arbitrary-precision binary float.
+Returns signaling NaN if this value is signaling NaN.

 ### Abs
     public EFloat Abs​(EContext context)